DevGary/Replace-Reddit-Video/README.md

 # Replace Reddit Video
-Replaces Reddit's video player with native browser video player
+Replaces Reddit's native video player with open source players that are more similar to browser default.